EdgeVerve/oe-migration/README.md

 The file upload API accepts a `multipart/form-data` type request with the zip file as an input type=file attachment.

+An example upload form is provided in this module at the `GET /uploadzip` endpoint.

 The response of a sucessful zip-file upload is a 200 OK JSON response with a `migratedVersions` property giving the array of migrated versions.
 Any error will result in a non-200 OK response with appropriate error message in the body of the response.